-This is a comparison of the two fastest EUCs (Electric unicycle) on the market.
+This is a comparison of the two fastest Electric unicycles ( EUCs ) on the market.
 The Begode Monster Pro and the Veteran Sherman.

 Which Electric Unicycle is “Best”?

 This is the most commonly asked question and the hardest to answer.
-Best is determined by which of these monster wheels fits the rider’s needs and desires.
-Both the Gotway Monster Pro and the Veteran Sherman are power wheels which will serve any rider well.
-One way to answer about best is to give a point by point comparison.
+The best is determined by which of these monster wheels fits the rider’s needs and desires.
+Both the Gotway Monster Pro and the Veteran Sherman are power wheels that will serve any rider well.
+One way to answer about best is to give a point-by-point comparison.

 The Veteran Sherman retails at $3399 which is at the same level as the Begode Monster Pro which costs around $3,339.
-The specifications of the wheels will let us do a somewhat of a determination as to the value.
+The specifications of the wheels will give us somewhat of a determination as to the value.
 However, specifications can not address the intangibles of the wheels, like the way a rider feels when riding the differing EUCs.

 Range on a charge (Mileage)

 The Veteran Sherman is rated by Veteran with a range of 128 miles/ 205 km on a single charge.
 Gotway rates the Monster Pro at 120 miles/ 200 km.
-Range on these devices is also determined by rider’s weight, ride style, Ride speed and environmental factors like temperature and wind resistance.
+The range on these devices is also determined by the rider’s weight, ride style, Ride speed, and environmental factors like temperature and wind resistance.

 Here we see these devices are almost identical in range.